culturedigitalskills/2024-360-digitisation/episodes/camerasetup-acquisition.Rmd

 - Turn your camera in portrait mode (this is ideal when shooting spherical panoramas because of the extended vertical coverage).

-- Set camera to manual focus so that it does not change between different shots.
-For instance try to focus to infinity if your lens permits such a function.
-To increase Focal Lenght try to use high f-stops numbers, especially if you are shooting outside in good light conditions.
+- Set the camera to manual focus so that it does not change between different shots.
+For instance, try to focus to infinity if your lens permits such a function.
+To increase Focal length try to use high f-stop numbers, especially if you are shooting outside in good light conditions.

-- Adjust the light settings for acquiring well lighted photographs.
-You should be already familiar with this settings.
+- Adjust the light settings for acquiring well-lighted photographs.
+You should be already familiar with these settings.
 If you need some extra help you can consult [this guideline](https://capturetheatlas.com/camera-settings/)

-- Start shooting by rotating the camera of a minimum 60 degree angle (this depends on the focal length of your lens) Please refer to the [previous section](difference-between-techniques.Rmd) to check the amount of pictures to be taken.
+- Start shooting by rotating the camera at a minimum 60-degree angle (this depends on the focal length of your lens) Please refer to the [previous section](difference-between-techniques.Rmd) to check the amount of pictures to be taken.

 - To speed up the process you can use a [motorized camera mount](https://www.manfrotto.com/global/genie-ii-pan-tilt-sy0031-0001/) synchronized with the timer of the camera.
 In this case:

-  - Setup the number of photographs to be taken on your camera.
+  - Set up the number of photographs to be taken on your camera.

-  - Setup the interval time on your rotating mount.
+  - Set up the interval time on your rotating mount.

   - Start the process.